Knyazhna/UWFinTech_Group4_Project3/README.md

 ### Solution
 A Solidity, smart contract supported, event planning platform in which guests RSVP and pay a small amount to a decentralized fund.
 The inidividuals who RSVP but fail to check in, lose their staked ETH; those who do attend, get their money back and a share of the reward.

+### Project Goal
+Our goal is to learn Solidtiy by taking an in-depth understanding of various Solidty contracts.
+We followed instructions of online tutorial and public code repository to integrate Solidity contracts complie and deployed with Ganache, Metamask and Javascript to provide a front-end experience.

+Developed index.html as a webpage to host information.
+Created index.css to provide styling for webpage.
+Scripted index.js to allow interaction for the management of Solidity contracts.

+Created deploy.py to deploy contracts, to load account, and to sources files.

+Established server.py to handle rest call that connects directly to our deployer.py and can execute the actions directly, while having the functionality of an actual webpage environment.

 ## Technologies
 * Python